Richard Henry Lee: Personal life and family

-David Richard Lee (unknown birthdate)

 Death and legacy

 Lee died on June 19, 1794, at the age of 62.
-Schools in Rossmoor, California, and Glen Burnie, Maryland are named after him, and Richard Henry Lee School in Chicago is named in his honor.
+Schools in Rossmoor, California, and Glen Burnie, Maryland, are named after him, and Richard Henry Lee School in Chicago is named in his honor.
 The World War II Liberty Ship SS Richard Henry Lee was named in his honor.
 The Chantilly Archaeological Site was listed on the National Register of Historic Places in 1971.
+He is portrayed in Sherman Edwards' 1969 musical 1776.